victorpre/materialize-jekyll/README.md

 ## Credits

-This theme was inspired by the [Google's Material Design](https://material.io/guidelines/#introduction-goals), using the components and classes from [Materialize](https://github.com/Dogfalo/materialize) framework and it has a lot of influence from [Willian Justen's Card Jekyll Template ](https://github.com/willianjusten/cards-jekyll-template).
+This theme was inspired by the [Google's Material Design](https://material.io/guidelines/#introduction-goals), using the components from [Materialize](https://github.com/Dogfalo/materialize) framework and it has a lot of influence from [Willian Justen's Card Jekyll Template](https://github.com/willianjusten/cards-jekyll-template).

 ## License